-- Are 14 years or above and less than 45 - Have a diagnosis of epilepsy, and received this diagnosis from a neurologist - Experience an increase in your seizures when you period is about to begin, and/or in the first few days of your period - Have been stable on any epilepsy or other medications (such as antidepressants) for at least 8 weeks prior to the first Study Day. - Are able and willing to comply with all study requirements, in the research team's opinion - Are willing and able to give informed consent for participation in the trial.
+- Are 14 years or above and less than 45 - Have a diagnosis of epilepsy, and received this diagnosis from a neurologist - Have been stable on any epilepsy or other medications (such as antidepressants) for at least 8 weeks prior to the first Study Day. - Are able and willing to comply with all study requirements, in the research team's opinion - Are willing and able to give informed assent for participation in the trial and your parent/guardian is able to provide informed consent.

-You will not be eligible to participate in the study if you:
+You will not be eligible to participate in the study if you

-- Have been diagnosed with contrast sensitive seizures - Have had an MRI confirm damage or lesions on the visual cortex of your brain - Take the oral contraceptive pill - Are on depo-provera or other hormonal medications that stop you from having a period every month. - Have undergone gender affirming surgical or hormone treatment procedures - Are experiencing highly irregular periods, such as due to perimenopause - Have polycystic ovarian syndrome - Are unable to speak or write English - Are planning any major changes to epilepsy medication you're currently taking - Have been regularly using any other medication the research team considers may be a problem for the study measures (to be considered on a case by case basis) - Have any other condition judged by the research team as likely to impact on your ability to complete the study
+- Have been diagnosed with contrast sensitive seizures - Have had an MRI confirm damage or lesions on the visual cortex of your brain - Take the oral contraceptive pill - Are on depo-provera or other hormonal medications that stop you from having a period every month. - Have undergone gender affirming surgical or hormone treatment procedures - Are experiencing highly irregular periods - Have polycystic ovarian syndrome or premenstrual dysphoric disorder or menstrual migraine - Are unable to speak or write English. - Are planning any major changes to epilepsy medication you're currently taking while you would be in the study - Have been regularly using any other medication the research team considers may be a problem for the study measures (to be considered on a case by case basis) - Have any other condition judged by the research team as likely to impact on your ability to complete the study.